 This is not a list of all drugs or health problems that interact with this drug.

 - This drug is not a cure for CMV infections of the eye.
-Be sure your child stays under the care of the doctor.
+Stay under the care of your doctor.

 - Cases of too much acid in the blood (acidosis) with liver problems and pancreatitis have happened with this drug.
 Sometimes, these have been deadly.
 Talk with the doctor.